microsoft/typespec/docs/libraries/versioning/guide.md

 op get(...Resource.KeysOf<Widget>): Widget | Error;
 ```

-Now, let's assume that in version 3 of the service, we realize that `name` is not accurate and that this field should be called `description`.
-Also, you decide that the description should be optional, not mandatory.
+Now, let's suppose that in version 3 of the service, we realize that `name` is not accurate and that this field should be called `description`.
+Also, we decide that the description should be optional, not mandatory.
 We can implement these changes like this:

 ```typespec
 model Widget {